microsoft/vscode-docs/docs/languages/java.md

 ## Debugging

 [Java Debugger for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=microsoft.vscode-java-debug) is a lightweight Java Debugger based on [Java Debug Server](https://github.com/Microsoft/java-debug).
 It works with [Language Support for Java by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) to allow users debugging Java code using Visual Studio Code (VS Code).

-It supports following features
+The Java Debugger supports following features:

-- Launch/Attach.
-You can either launch the Java project within VS Code or attach to any running JVM process in debug mode, locally or remotely.
+- **Launch/Attach** - You can either launch the Java project within VS Code or attach to any running JVM process in debug mode, locally or remotely.
-- Breakpoints.
-Conditional breakpoints by Expressions and Hit are supported and can easily be set using the inline breakpoint settings window, which allows you to conveniently add conditional breakpoints to your code directly in the source viewer without requiring a modal window.
+- **Breakpoints** - Conditional breakpoints by Expressions and Hit are supported and can easily be set using the inline breakpoint settings window, which allows you to conveniently add conditional breakpoints to your code directly in the source viewer without requiring a modal window.
 Break on exceptions are also supported.
-- Control flow.
-Including Pause, Continue (with F5), Step over [F10], Step into [F11], Step out [Shift+F11]
+- **Control flow** - Including Pause, Continue `F5`, Step over `F10`, Step into `F11`, Step out `Shift+F11`
-- Data inspection.
-When you're stopped at a breakpoint, the debugger has access to the variable names and values that are currently stored in memory.
+- **Data inspection** - When you're stopped at a breakpoint, the debugger has access to the variable names and values that are currently stored in memory.
 Inspect/Watch/Set Variables are supported.
-- Diagnostics.
-Call stack view shows the call stack of your program and allows you to navigate through the call path of each captured allocation.
+- **Diagnostics** - Call stack view shows the call stack of your program and allows you to navigate through the call path of each captured allocation.
 Multi-threaded debugging is supported by parallel stacks.
-- Debug console (stdout/err)
+- **Debug Console** - See information from both stdout/err.

 ![Debugging Features](images/java/debug-features.png)